qnnwp/QA_Toolbox/docs/Install.md

 <br>

-## Tampermonkey Install Instructions
+## Browser Extension Install Instructions

 <br>

-Tampermonkey is a browser add-on that is used to run the toolbar on the webpage, please install the add-on
+Tampermonkey/Greasemonkey is a browser add-on that is used to run the toolbar web app, please install the add-on.

 <br>